One day in Lucca: practical tips and recommendations on what to see in this beautiful town in Northern Tuscany

 Probably the most unique and iconic landmark in Lucca is the pretty Torre Guinigi, easy to recognize thanks to the presence of oak trees on its very top!

-The tower is wonderful: it dates back to the XIV century and its red bricks, crowned by the green of the oaks in a location no one would expect a tree to be make it unforgettable
+The tower is wonderful: it dates back to the XIV century and its red bricks, crowned by the green of the oaks in a location no one would expect a tree to make it unforgettable

-The tower is open to visitors but if you don’t feel like climbing the over 200 steps or you are afraid of heights, it is wonderful from street level too!
+The tower is open to visitors but if you don’t feel like climbing over 200 steps or you are afraid of heights, it is wonderful from street level too!

-Special events you may find on your day in Lucca
+Special events you may find on your day in Lucca in 2022

 Depending on the time of the year of your trip, you may come across one of the many events taking place in Lucca.